BoHuangLab/Protein-Localization-Transformer/README.md

                       use_cache=True)
 ```

-## Pre-trained Models

-Pre-trained models will be available after publication.

 ## Citation

 Please cite us if you decide to use our code for any part of your research.